On this page

 Is there a limit on how many custom thumbnails a channel can upload?

 Yes.
-There is a limit on how many thumbnails can be added to your channel each day.
-If you see an on-screen error readying “Daily custom thumbnail limit reached,” try again in 24 hours.
+There is a limit on how many thumbnails can be added to your channel daily.
+If you see an on-screen error reading “Daily custom thumbnail limit reached,” try again in 24 hours.
 This will vary by country, region, and channel history.

 Can I use a YouTube thumbnail template?

 Yes.
 A ready-to-use YouTube thumbnail template is excellent for beginners and keeping your channel consistent.